Falling in Love Before Divorce is Final: Should I Back Off or Can This Work Out?

 Be thankful that you have a man who respects you enough to speak his mind, be cautious that his reservations are legitimate, and be respectful of the fact that his process might be trickier than your process.

-All I can say is that I guarantee that you will definitely not fall in love if you cut him off out of fear; you at least have a chance if you let him come to his own conclusions.
+All I can say is that I guarantee that you will definitely not fall in love if you cut him off out of fear.
+You at least have a chance at falling in love if you let him come to his own conclusions.

 At least that’s what my wife thinks.